chi12201/WD-Midterms_main-main/WD-Midterms_main-main/readme.md

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- Single Page Website
 - Parallax transition
 - Transactional
+- Unresponsive

 ### Technology
 <!-- TODO: List of Technology Used -->